bchoe/PixelPainter/README.md

 Do not edit the `index.html` file.
 You will generate all of your html markup using the [DOM API](https://slides.com/joecarlson/dom-dom-dom-dom).

 ## Stretch Goals
-1. Code Review with an instructor or TA
-2. Make the app responsive to tablets and mobile devices using media queries
-3. Make it 'portfolio quality'
-4. Implment stamps or shapes
-5. Implement a fill option that fills a shape with a color.
-5. Write a function that saves the data pixel grid.
-6. Deploy the app using [Github pages](https://help.github.com/articles/creating-project-pages-manually/)